These definitions help to explain some of the key concepts in data protection law.

 Information about a living individual (Data Subject) from which that individual can be identified, either directly, or indirectly by using other data accessible to the Data Controller (e.g. student ID number), or likely to come into its possession.
 (Note that information about living individuals which appears to be anonymous may still be personal data because a key to the identities is held in another part of the same institution.
-Pseudonymised can fall within scope and is specifically referred to in the GDPR).
+Pseudonymised data can fall within scope and is specifically referred to in the GDPR).

 Personal data relating to: